bmertcotuk/coin-calculator/README.md

 The user can pick the fiat currency and fill the `Amount to spend` to see how much BTC they can receive.
 The user can also store the most recent successful transaction displayed on the UI by clicking on `Store Transaction` button.
 After clicking this button the transaction will be persisted to Postgres DB under a table named `CONVERSION_TRANSACTIONS`.

 There is a counter which refreshes itself every 10 seconds which is the price availability period.
 If the user focus gets out of the fiat amount (i.e. Amount to spend) input field or the fiat currency is changed or the counter reaches to 0 backend API is called.
 If the fiat amount is not in range `[25, 5000]` the value gets corrected with the closest limit before the API call occurs.

+Vuex toast messages could improve here by getting rid of the necessity of changing the focus from input field to somewhere else to have the calculation.

 ### Other
 * Application does not require any external configuration to be run.